 Committees are essential to the work Council does.
 Find more information about these committees on their own pages:

 Additional information on committees can be found in the bylaws, also copied below:

-1. The committee members will be selected by the Moderator during the spring transition period with the exception of Executive and Judiciary committees.
+1. The committee members will be selected by the Moderator during the spring transition period with the exception of the Executive Committee and the Judiciary Committee.